bruhathimandarapu/Samplerepo/README.md

-# Samplerepo Ramarao 103 in the mid
+# Samplerepo Ramarao 103 in the middle of corridor